MicrosoftDocs/cpp-docs.it-it/docs/standard-library/utility-functions.md

 ### <a name="parameters"></a>Parametri

+*Val*
-`val` Oggetto che riceverà il valore di new_val.
+ Oggetto che riceverà il valore di new_val.

+*new_val*
-`new_val` Oggetto il cui valore viene copiato o spostato in val.
+ Oggetto il cui valore viene copiato o spostato in val.

 ### <a name="remarks"></a>Note